piotrwitek/typesafe-actions/README.md

 //   error: boolean | undefined;
 // }
 ```

-> this time we got a complete loss of arguments arity with falling back to `any` type with all the remaining issues as before
+> this time we got a completely broken arguments arity with no type-safety because of `any` type with all the earlier issues

+##### typesafe-actions
 ```ts
 /**
  * typesafe-actions